 Nylon is used in a number of items and garments, including hosiery, track pants, shorts, active wear, jackets, bedspreads, draperies, parachutes, umbrellas and luggage.

-- Generally, Nylon requires easy care, but shouldn’t be taken for granted.
+Generally, nylon is easy to care for, but it shouldn’t be taken for granted.

 - Wash nylon separately from other types of fabric.